 Based out of Los Angeles, CA, Johnny Hawthorn has been amplifying his reputation as a world class guitar player and songwriter.
-Originally from Philadelphia, PA, he came to Hollywood as an eager player and immersed himself in the music scene.
+Originally from Philadelphia, PA, he came to Los Angeles as an eager player and immersed himself in the music scene.

-Hitting the bar, club and backyard party circuit and with his versatility on guitar, lapsteel and mandolin he became the “hired gun” in town and has played for numerous local and national bands.
+With his versatility on guitar, lapsteel and mandolin he became the “hired gun” in town and has played and recorded for numerous local and national bands.

 The first CD titled “Johnny Hawthorn Band” (released in 2006) was well received and the instrumental song “Cream” still receives substantial rotation on internet and satellite radio.
-Mike Varney from Guitar Player Magazine wrote: “Hawthorn is a gifted player on all fronts, with phasing reminiscent of Clapton and Hendrix…”
+He was featured in Guitar Player Magazine’s “Spotlight on New Talent” column and Mike Varney wrote: “Hawthorn is a gifted player on all fronts, with phasing reminiscent of Clapton and Hendrix…”

-* Semi Finalist of the 2012 Yamaha Six String Theory Guitar Competition.
+* Semi Finalist of the Yamaha 6 String Theory Guitar Competition 2012.

 * Featured on 95.5 KLOS “Heidi and Frank” Show, Los Angeles.

-Touring with acts as a hired guitar player and recording (Toad the Wet Sprocket, Everclear, Grant Langston, Nicole Gordon, Shane Alexander, Quenby & the West of Wayland Band, Debby Holiday, Shari Puorto), Hawthorn has also written and produced songs for other upcoming artists and placed original songs on NBC, CBS, ABC, HBO, MTV, THE HISTORY CHANNEL, Discovery and FOX.
+Touring with acts as a hired guitar player and recording –Toad the Wet Sprocket, Everclear, Grant Langston, Ernest Troost, Calico the Band, Amelia White, Shane Alexander, Lenny Goldstein, Debby Holiday – Johnny has also written and produced songs for other upcoming artists and produced exclusive, world-class music for television, advertising, and film.

 Rounding out the band is:

-As a guitar player, he can be awesome, whether in out-and-out country mode (as on ‘Loser’s Game’, with his wistful lap steel playing) or playing full-throttle Blues-rock.— Blues Matters magazine
+As a guitar player, he can be awesome, whether in out-and-out country mode (as on ‘Loser’s Game’, with his wistful lap steel playing) or playing full-throttle Blues-rock.

-‘Death and Taxes’ recalls the early Rolling Stones, with its punky, Bluesy energy and wailing harp in the background – though the guitar break is more inventive than anything the Stones ever came up with!— Blues Matters magazine
+‘Death and Taxes’ recalls the early Rolling Stones, with its punky, Bluesy energy and wailing harp in the background – though the guitar break is more inventive than anything the Stones ever came up with!

-From the tautly snapped riff that opens ‘Walden’s Pond’ Los Angeles-based Johnny Hawthorn is at his best when slinging a rocking, relentlessly funky style of blues that pulls from G. Love and Stevie-Ray Vaughan, a combination that climaxes during the band’s rendition of Earl King’s ‘Come On’.— Living Blues magazine
+From the tautly snapped riff that opens ‘Walden’s Pond’ Los Angeles-based Johnny Hawthorn is at his best when slinging a rocking, relentlessly funky style of blues that pulls from G. Love and Stevie-Ray Vaughan, a combination that climaxes during the band’s rendition of Earl King’s ‘Come On’.

-Hawthorn is a gifted player on all fronts, with phrasing reminiscent of Clapton and Hendrix, and his recordings range from Texas shuffles to classic rock in the tradition of the Black Crowes and Tom Petty.— Guitar Player Magazine
+Hawthorn is a gifted player on all fronts, with phrasing reminiscent of Clapton and Hendrix, and his recordings range from Texas shuffles to classic rock in the tradition of the Black Crowes and Tom Petty.